robw-nl/manjaro_system_metrics/README.md

 metrics.conf: The user control center.
 Contains all hardware-specific calibration values, power loss factors, and UI warning limits.

-Makefile: Configured for your specific development environment.
+Makefile: Is generated for your specific development environment.
 Supports three build targets: debug, build, and release with appropriate optimization levels.

 # Key Documentation Highlights for Contributors: